-our lab is interested in the development of cutting-edge mass spectrometry-based proteomics technologies for the analysis of biomolecules and macromolecular assemblies.
+our lab is interested in developing cutting-edge biotechnologies.
 Recently, fascinated by the exciting biomedical potentials of camelid single-chain VHH antibodies (so-called nanobodies), we have begun to develop methods and informatics to revolutionize the discovery and characterizations of nanobodies.
-In parallel, we are harnessing these tools that we developed and biomolecules from nature for biomedical applications, disease diagnosis, and treatment.
+In parallel, we are harnessing the fascinating biomolecules that we collected from Nature for advanced biomedical applications including disease diagnosis and treatment.
 Through collaboration with structural biologists and modelers, we are also interested in understanding the mechanisms of antigen-antibody binding.

 We have recently developed a proteomic strategy to survey, at an unprecedented scale, the landscapes of antigen-engaged, serum-circulating repertoires of camelid heavy-chain antibodies (hcAbs).
 The sensitivity and robustness of this technology were validated using three antigens spanning orders of magnitude in immune response; thousands of divergent, high-affinity hcAb families were confidently identified and quantified.
 Using high-throughput structural modeling, cross-linking mass spectrometry, mutagenesis, and deep learning, we mapped and analyzed the epitopes of > 100,000 antigen-antibody complexes.
 In collaboration with Dina Schneidman's group, we have made some really interesting discoveries about how mammalian circulating antibodies recognize an antigen.

 Check this out: https://www.biorxiv.org/content/10.1101/2020.08.21.261917v1

-Nanobody-based drug delivery and the Durakeukin technology: Therapeutic and diagnostic efficacies of numerous small biomolecules, nanobodies, and chemical compounds are hampered by the short half-lives.
+Drug delivery and "Durakeukin": Therapeutic and diagnostic efficacies of numerous small biomolecules, nanobodies, and chemical compounds are hampered by the short half-lives.
 Here we developed a repertoire of diverse, high-affinity albumin-nanobodies (NbHSA) to facilitate drug delivery.
 By integrating biophysics, and hybrid structural biology, we have systematically characterized the Nb-HSA for albumin binding, mapped the epitopes, and resolved the architecture of a tetrameric Nb-albumin complex.
 We employed quantitative proteomics for accurate, multiplex Nb pharmacokinetic analysis.
 Using a humanized albumin mouse model, we found that the Nb-HSA has outstanding pharmacokinetics; the most stable Nb-HSA has a 771-fold T1/2 improvement compared with a control Nb.
 Interestingly, the pharmacokinetics of Nb-HSA is related to their biophysical and structural properties.
 To demonstrate the utility of NbHSA, we developed a highly stable Nb-HSA-hIL-2 cytokine conjugate “Duraleukin” and confirmed its improved anticancer properties than hIL-2 alone.
 We envision that this high-quality Nb resource will advance research into novel biotherapeutics.

 Check out technology preprint here: https://www.biorxiv.org/content/10.1101/2020.08.19.257725v2.abstract